-With a Duodenal Switch procedure, your body does not absorb all the vitamins and minerals from your food.
+After surgery, you will only be eating small amounts of food.
+Your body does not absorb all the vitamins and minerals from your food.
 Problems caused by a lack of these vitamins and minerals are common after surgery and can lead to serious conditions.
-It is important to remember the Duodenal Switch surgery has a very high risk of leading to nutritional deficiencies.